michael-brewer-ds/megaline_analysis/README.md

 This analysis provides a clear basis for allocating marketing resources toward higher-value plans and improving revenue predictability.
 It also highlights opportunities to refine pricing structures and expand product offerings to better align with customer usage patterns.

 ## Dataset
-This project uses a simulated dataset representing approximately 500 Megaline customers.
+This project uses a simulated dataset representing 500 Megaline customers.
 The data is designed for analytical practice and models realistic customer activity, plan usage, and revenue behavior.

 The dataset includes:
 - Plan type